-Written on January 3, 2023 by Amy Harris, MPH, RN.
+Written on January 3, 2023 by Amy Harris, MS, RN, CNM.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Table of contents

 HbA1c is a “powerhouse” of a diagnostic test, according to the American Diabetes Association .
 With more than 100 million U.S. adults living with diabetes and prediabetes, a powerhouse is just what the doctor ordered .
 With just a single finger prick, the HbA1c test can screen for prediabetes, diagnose diabetes, and manage your diabetes treatment plan over time .
 However, it turns out that factors such as your age, race, and other medical conditions, such as your pregnancy status, can all impact your HbA1c .
 Learn more about the normal HbA1c by age to stay healthier and live longer (and consider an at-home HbA1c test).